TheLastBilly/faketabletd/README.md

 Options
-  -m                    Enables virtual mouse emulation -s                    Disables reset on disconnect
+  -m                    Enables virtual mouse emulation -r                    Resets the program back to the scanning phase on disconnect (experimental)

 Examples:
-  faketabletd -m        Runs driver with virtual mouse emulation faketabletd -ms       Runs driver with virtual mouse emulation.
-Will exit on disconnect
+  faketabletd -m        Runs driver with virtual mouse emulation faketabletd -mr       Runs driver with virtual mouse emulation.
+Will not exit on disconnect
 ```